In Greene’s district, a polarized response to her expulsion from House committees

 Greene is “like Trump,” the woman added.
 “She don’t know when to keep her mouth shut.”

-Micky Tuck, a Republican Party official in Floyd County, said that while he is not a fan of Greene’s, he feels strongly that she should remain as the district’s representative in Washington.
+Micky Tuck, a Republican Party official in Floyd County, said that while he is not a fan of Greene, he feels strongly that she should remain as the district’s representative in Washington.

 “Whether I like it or not, she is our congressperson.
 She is our voice,” he said.
 “My feelings are that they are attempting to try to wipe the 14th District off the face of the map of America and not allow us to have any representation.
 We voted her in.
 If we don’t like what she says or does, it’s our responsibility, our right and our choice to remove her from office.”